tanaylab/metacells/README.rst

     A set of metacells with minimal associated metadata, specifically without a ``type``.
 This may optionally contain its own ``lateral_gene``, ``noisy_gene`` and/or even ``marker_gene`` annotations.

+``ignored_gene`` mask, ``ignored_gene_of_<type>`` mask
+    A set of genes to not even try to match between the query and the atlas.
+In general the projection matches only a subset of the genes (that are common to the atlas and the query).
+However, the analyst has the option to force additional genes to be ignored, either in general or only when projecting metacells of a specific type.
+Manually ignoring specific genes which are known not to match (e.g., due to the query being some experiment, e.g. a knockout or a disease model) can improve the quality of the projection for the genes which do match.

 Given these two input data sets, the ``projection_pipeline`` computes the following (inside the query ``AnnData`` object):